 I teach math and test prep, mainly calculus and SAT, and I thoroughly understand all of my subjects.
 Math is something I’ve enjoyed for years: it’s logical, and makes sense.
 There is a correct answer.
 I feel accomplished when I understand a new concept, or when I solve a problem.
 Meanwhile, I feel very comfortable with standardized tests.
 I can teach students the essential concepts, and I also understand effective ways to approach and think about problems and use a limited amount of time with maximum efficiency.

-University of California, Los Angeles - Current Undergrad, Financial Actuarial Mathematics
+Undergraduate Degree: University of California-Los Angeles - Current Undergrad, Financial Actuarial Mathematics

 SAT Math: 800